UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_bianca.md

 * You can use transit to transfer data between projects by mounting the wharfs for the different projects and transferring data with `rsync`.
-* Note that you may of course only do this if this is allowed (agreements, permissions, etc.)
+* Note that you may only do this if this is allowed (agreements, permissions, etc.)

 ## Mounting `wharf` on your local computer